Integer-Technologies/OpenProjectTools/README.md

 # Known Issues
 + Some exported Gantt Charts in Microsoft Project may be truncated by one (1) day.
 However Start and Finish date entries along with Duration are correct.
 + Due to the way the API sorts tasks by ID, there is no guarantee that the order that the tasks are sorted in Open Project is retained in the export to Microsoft Project.
+However, this script aims to retain as much of the ordering as possible.

 # Version History
 *1.1*
   - Tasks are now sorted in the same order when converting.
   - Added a dynamic page size instead of an arbitrary page size of 1000.
   - The URL is no longer required to be from the Work Packages page; any page within the project will do.

 *1.0*
   - Initial release.